-> Research Fundamentals for WestlawNext CLE: WestlawNext will be providing a CLE program on the fundamentals of using WestlawNext in the Law Library for legal research in January, 2015.
-There will be three duplicate one-hour sessions that day from 9:00 a.m. to 10:00 a.m., from 11:00 a.m. to Noon, and from 1:00 p.m. to 2:00 p.m.
-One hour of CLE credit will be available for attendees through arrangements with Thomson West.
-Pre-registration will be required.
+> Research Fundamentals for WestlawNext CLE on February 6th: Laurie Minchew, a Research Specialist from Thomson West will be providing CLE programs on the fundamentals of using WestlawNext in the Law Library for legal research on Friday, February 6, 2015.
+There will be three duplicate one-hour sessions that day from 10:00 a.m. to 11:00 a.m., from 11:00 a.m. to Noon, and from 1:00 p.m. to 2:00 p.m.
+One hour of pre-approved Kansas CLE credit will be available for attendees through arrangements with Thomson West.
+Seating is limited so pre-registration is required.

 > Law Library Changes Name: At